prometheus-community/windows_exporter/docs/collector.net.md

 If given, an interface name needs to *not* match the exclude regexp in order for the corresponding metrics to be reported

+### `--collector.net.enabled`

+Comma-separated list of collectors to use.
+Defaults to all, if not specified.

 ## Metrics

 Name | Description | Type | Labels